 Ohio START (Sobriety, Treatment, and Reducing Trauma) is an intervention program that provides specialized victim services, such as intensive trauma counseling, to children who have suffered victimization with substance abuse of a parent being the primary risk factor.
 The program also assists parents of children referred to the program with their path to recovery from addiction.

-This grant creates an opportunity for a new best practice model designed to lead to better outcomes for children and families impacted by opiates and other drugs.
+This project creates an opportunity for a new best practice model designed to lead to better outcomes for children and families impacted by opiates and other drugs.
 The overall goal of this program is to stabilize families harmed by parental drug use so that both children and their parents can recover and move forward with abuse-free and addiction-free lives.
 Ohio START integrates community partners to ensure the seamless provision of wraparound services.

 Sobriety, Treatment and Recovery Teams (START) began operation in Cuyahoga County (Cleveland) in 1997.
 START was adapted by Kentucky in 2006.
 The START program in Kentucky resulted in approximately half as many children returning to foster care due to parental addiction.
 Parents involved in the Kentucky program were also found to have twice the sobriety rate.
 Kentucky START has been rated as “Promising Research Evidence” on the California Evidence-Based Clearinghouse for Child Welfare.
 The effectiveness of the Ohio START pilot project will be studied by partners at The Ohio State University’s College of Social Work and the Voinovich School of Leadership and Public Affairs at Ohio University.
-Each school has generously agreed to evaluate the Ohio START program over the two-and-a-half-year grant period at no cost to Ohio START.
+Each school has generously agreed to evaluate the Ohio START program over the two-and-a-half-year grant period.

 - Fawn Gadel, Director of Ohio START | Phone: 614-224-5802